 The module does not perform persistent storage of keys.
 The keys and CSPs are temporarily stored as plaintext in the RAM.
-The client's public and private keys are stored in the key files in ~/.ssh directory, which are outside its logical boundary.
+The server's public and private keys are stored in the host key files in /etc/ssh directory, which are outside its logical boundary.